vtexdocs/help-center-content/docs/announcements/en/effortlessly-create-backend-apps-with-the-new-typedql-builder.md

 author: TnXcuQydAAOuwWACo864E
 slug: effortlessly-create-backend-apps-with-the-new-typedql-builder
 legacySlug: effortlessly-create-backend-apps-with-the-new-typedql-builder
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: New VTEX.IO builder reduces code duplicity in apps developed using GraphQL e TypeScript.
+announcementSynopsisEN: 'New VTEX.IO builder reduces code duplicity in apps developed using GraphQL e TypeScript.'
 ---

 We've launched a new builder, which makes it easier to use GraphQL and TypeScript while developing back-end apps.
 The code writing and maintenance processes became simpler than ever.